Codaisseur/using_state_ts/README.md

 8. Added simple example async effect
 9. Fetching data from JSON placeholder api w/ useEffect
 10. Saving the API's data to component local state
+11. Added a loading indicator for the articles